resultanyildizi/sepetim/README.md

 # Sepetim
-'Sepetim' is a mobile organizer application where you can organize the products you want to buy in categories and groups.
+'Sepetim' is a mobile organizer application where you can organize the products you are interested in categories and subgroups.